 The western extension of the expressway dates back to 1975, when detailed plans for the expressway were drawn.
 The state eventually spent some money acquiring land, but lacked the $70 million to build the road.
 Opposition arose from business leaders along Gandy Boulevard (U.S. 92), which would lose traffic to the Crosstown Expressway.
 No progress was made in the ensuing decades, leaving motorists without a direct connection between the Crosstown Expressway and the Gandy Bridge across Tampa Bay.

 The Selmon Extension finally moved forward following traffic studies in 2002 and 2007, and a PD&E Study in 2010.
-A design-build contract for the 1.9-mile project was awarded in July 2017.
+A design-build contract for the 1.9 mile long project was awarded in July 2017.
 Initial work on the $230 million elevated roadway commenced on August 31, 2017 with boring for soil samples.5

-The Tampa Hillsborough Expressway Authority (THEA) conducted a poll for the Selmon Extension Pier design in fall 2017.
+The Tampa Hillsborough Expressway Authority (THEA) conducted a poll for the Selmon Extension Pier design in Fall 2017.
 Receiving 74% of the 1,805 votes cast, the Estuary design was selected on October 23, 2017.6 Grading work for the Selmon Extension was underway along U.S. 92 (Gandy Boulevard) by January 2018.
-Work extends through fall of 2020, when the two-lane toll road above the median of U.S. 92 opens to traffic.
-The Selmon Extension will bypass signalized intersections with West Shore Boulevard, Manhattan Avenue and Lois Avenue, directly linking with the Gandy Bridge.
-All tolls will be collected electronically.
+Work extends through Mid 2021, and the two lane toll road above the median of U.S. 92 opened to traffic at Noon on April 19.
+Directly linking with the Gandy Bridge, the Selmon Extension bypasses signalized intersections with West Shore Boulevard, Manhattan Avenue and Lois Avenue.
+Tolls are collected electronically.

 Selmon Express Lanes

-Funded in part by federal stimulus funds, the $421-million3 Crosstown connector opened to traffic on January 6, 2014.
+Funded in part by federal stimulus funds, the $421 million3 Selmon Connector opened to traffic on January 6, 2014.
 The elevated route links Interstates 4, State Road 618 and Port Tampa Bay through Ybor City in Tampa.
-The north-south expressway is unnumbered, as FDOT references the Selmon Connector as a series of ramps.
+The short expressway is unnumbered, as the Florida Department of Transportation (FDOT) references the Selmon Connector as a series of ramps.

-The high-speed connector provides a truck route replacing State Road 585 (21st & 22nd Streets) through the Ybor City street grid.
+The high speed connector replaced the the ruck route along State Road 585 (21st/22nd Streets) through Historic Ybor City.
 Soaring to a height of 92 feet,3 the connector uses electronic toll collection and is accessible in all directions of I-4 and SR 618.
 Two ramps also lead directly to U.S. 41 Business for trucks bound to and from Port Tampa Bay.

 - "Crosstown Expressway."
 Bayciti - Tampa Bay Urban Blog.
 Cozart, Justin, April 5, 2005.
 September 23, 2015.